xw2519/ELEC40006-Circuit-Simulator/README.md

 # Circuit Simulator

-A C++ software package that performs a transient simulation of a circuit by applying concepts of KCL and linear algebra to solve for the voltage at each node per time cycle.
+A C++ software package that performs a transient simulation of a circuit by applying concepts of Modified Nodal Analysis (MNA) to solve for the unknown voltages at each node per time cycle.

 Input file describing the circuit follows the format of SPICE netlists.
+For more information detailing the format of SPICE netlists, please see Project Report documentation.

 ## Table of content
 - [Circuit Simulator](#circuit-simulator)